linhdhng/SBA-320/README.md

   <li>HashLink from React Router for navigation within the home page</li>
   <li>React Router DOM for navigation between pages</li>
 </ul>
-<p>In this project, list of game data is fetched from the API provided by <em>https://www.freetogame.com/</em> (API key required), and list of manga and anime is fetched from <em>https://docs.api.jikan.moe/#tag/manga</em> by Jikan .
+<p>In this project, list of game data is fetched from the API provided by <em>https://www.freetogame.com/</em> <b>Get the key to this API here <em>https://rapidapi.com/digiwalls/api/free-to-play-games-database</em></b>, and list of manga and anime is fetched from <em>https://docs.api.jikan.moe/#tag/manga</em> by Jikan .
   Here's an overview of the functionalities:
   <img width="947" alt="Screenshot 2024-03-18 092022" src="https://github.com/linhdhng/SBA-320/assets/153128184/75aab9b5-df74-48f8-88ec-c029204ea167">
 </p>
 <h3>Project Description</h3>